atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/how-to-start-a-postgresql-server-on-mac-os-x.md

 ---
 title: How to Start a PostgreSQL Server on Mac OS X
 meta_title: PostgreSQL Server on Mac OS X
-description: This article explores starting a PostgreSQL server using both Homebrew and the potgres app.
+description: This article shows how to start a PostgreSQL server using both Homebrew and the potgres app on a Mac.
 section: Extras
 number:
 authors:
 - _people/matthew-layne.md
 reviewers:
 - _people/blake.md
 - _people/matt.md
 image:
 img_border_on_default: false
 is_featured: false
 feedback_doc_url: https://docs.google.com/document/d/1MfBqyfJXD9x4iaI_2Lmt-yCoPqD_jDbDEULMJ7NaavU/edit?usp=sharing